tianyingw/QTWAS/README.md

 ------------

 - You can download the **development** version of the main function "help_funcions.R" from [Github](https://github.com/tianyingw/QTWAS).
-- You can download the pre-trained models for QTWAS from [Dropbox]()
+- You can download the pre-trained models for QTWAS from [Dropbox]().
+- You can download the R scores for QTWAS models from [Dropbox]().

 Usage
 -----